juliesymons/juliesymons/DownloadAndSetup.md

 4. Configure project SDK in IntelliJ (Configure->Project Defaults->Project Structure->For Project SDK, add a new JDK to the one installed above.

-Now you are ready to for CCT.
+Now you are ready to clone a CCT repository.

-Download CCT-Tutorial and Verify

-4. Download the cct-tutorial from IntelliJ

 <h2 id="clone">Download CCT-Tutorial and Verify</h2>

-4a.
-Check out from Version Control
+1. Check out from Version Control.
-4b.
-Verify
+2. Verify by running the BackgroundSubtraction sample application.
+(Requires X display capabilities on Linux)

-* add link to getting started or the home page of the tutorial
+Now you are ready for "Getting Started".  (add link to getting started or the home page of the tutorial)

 <h2 id="gotchas">Common Problems</h2>
-1.  git-lfs -
+1.  git-lfs - describe problem/symptom and solution
 2. Proxy settings: set proxy environment variables and inside IntelliJ (Configure -> Plugins -> Browse Repositories -> HTTP Proxy Settings...)
 3. Intellij 32 bit launcher:
 4. IDEA_JDK_64 environment variable
-5.